January 2026

 Judgement is linked with Pluto, planet of endings, beginnings, and deep transformation.
 Like Death, this card says: a chapter is closing so a new one can actually start.

-Judgement (upright)
+Judgement Variations_v2

 Judgement: Core Meaning